gjmcn/zap/docs/contents-md/group.md

 ---

 `group` takes an iterable and a callback function (default `[a]`).
 The callback is applied to each element of the iterable (it is passed the element, index and iterable); the results are used to group the elements.
-When grouping an iterable of objects/arrays, an inner property/index can be used instead of a callback function &mdash; for example, `'v'` can be used instead of the callback `[a :v]`.
+When grouping an iterable of objects/arrays, an inner property/index can be used instead of a callback function &mdash; for example, `'v'` can be used instead of the callback `[a,v]`.

 `group` returns a map with arrays for values: